locationtech/geomesa/docs/user/installation_and_configuration.rst

 Bootstrapping GeoMesa and Accumulo on Elastic Map Reduce
 --------------------------------------------------------

-A script to bootstrap GeoMesa and Accumulo is provided in ``geomesa-tools/emr4`` and on this public S3 bucket: ``s3://elasticmapreduce-geomesa/bootstrap-geomesa.sh``.
+A script to bootstrap GeoMesa and Accumulo on an Elastic Map Reduce cluster is provided in ``geomesa-tools/emr4`` and on this public S3 bucket: `s3://elasticmapreduce-geomesa/ <http://s3.amazonaws.com/elasticmapreduce-geomesa/>`_.
 These rely on the EMR managed Hadoop and ZooKeeper applications.
-See ``geomesa-tools/emr4/README.md`` for more details.
-The commands below launch a GeoMesa EMR cluster:
+See ``geomesa-tools/emr4/README.md`` for more details on using these clusters.
+The command below launches a GeoMesa EMR cluster:

 .. code-block:: bash

     NUM_WORKERS=2
     CLUSTER_NAME=geomesa-emr
     AWS_REGION=us-east-1